-- Residential/C&I Energy Efficiency The calculation of consumer savings from residential and C&I energy efficiency investments is derived from savings rates (dollars of EE spending to kWh savings) from ACEEE's 2019 State Energy Efficiency Scorecard.
-14 For each state, the total public/private investment in EE is multiplied by the savings rate to determine the total reduction in electricity demand for residential and commercial customers.
-The reduction in total electricity demand is multiplied by an annual average customer cost of electricity (\$/kWh) to determine annual consumer savings.
-15 The total consumer savings reflect a recurring annual consumer savings (through 10 years), adjusted for inflation. - Electric Vehicle Replacement of Gasoline Vehicles Savings from EV replacement of gasoline vehicles is calculated by comparing the cost of increased electricity demand with reduced gasoline demand.
-The increase in electricity is calculated as the number of new EVs multiplied by average annual electricity consumption by a standard EV (3,330 kWh).
-16 The cost of increased electricity demand is calculated as the increase in electricity demand multiplied by an average electricity cost for Nevada.
-Total reduction in gasoline consumption is calculated as the number of vehicles replaced multiplied by annual average gallons consumed by a standard light-duty vehicle (534).
-18 The decrease in cost from reduced gasoline consumption is calculated as total gallons of gasoline saved multiplied by the average price of gasoline (\$3.25).
-19 Final consumer savings is equal to total gas savings minus the cost of increased electricity consumption.
-The total consumer savings reflect the recurring annual consumer savings (through 10 years), adjusted for inflation. - Residential and C&I Rooftop Solar The calculation of savings from residential and commercial & industrial rooftop solar is derived from the average mix or residential versus C&I rooftop solar, levelized capital cost of rooftop solar estimates, and average annual customer electricity costs.
-The total public and private investment is split as 67% residential and 33% commercial based on the current rooftop solar mix.
-These investments are then translated into annual electricity savings (kWh) using capital costs for residential rooftop (\$2,875 per kW) and commercial rooftop https://www.fhwa.dot.gov/policyinformation/statistics/2018/vm1.cfm.
+consumer savings.16 The total consumer savings reflect a recurring annual consumer savings (through 10 years), adjusted for inflation.

+- Electric Vehicle Replacement of Gasoline Vehicles Fuel savings and maintenance savings are combined to determine total savings.
+Fuel savings from EV replacement of gasoline vehicles is calculated by comparing the cost of increased electricity demand with reduced gasoline demand.
+The increase in electricity is calculated as the number of new EVs multiplied by average annual electricity consumption by a standard EV (3,456 kWh).17 The cost of increased electricity demand is calculated as the increase in electricity demand multiplied by an average electricity cost for West Virginia.18 Total reduction in gasoline consumption is calculated as the number of vehicles replaced multiplied by annual average gallons consumed by a standard light-duty vehicle (519).19 The decrease in cost from reduced gasoline consumption is calculated as total gallons of gasoline saved multiplied by the average price of gasoline (\$2.93).20 EVs typically have lower maintenance costs due to simpler drivetrains, fewer fluids, and decreased brake wear from regenerative braking.21 Final consumer savings is equal to maintenance savings plus total gas savings minus the cost of increased electricity consumption.
+The total consumer savings reflect the recurring annual consumer savings (through 10 years), adjusted for inflation. - Residential and C&I Rooftop Solar The calculation of savings from residential and commercial & industrial rooftop solar is derived from the average mix of residential versus C&I rooftop solar, levelized capital cost of rooftop solar estimates, and average annual customer electricity costs.
+The total public and private investment is split as 67% residential and 33% commercial based on